House-of-IoT/ExternalController/README.md

 # ExternalController
 A service that controlls devices in relation to each other.
-Used to trigger device's actions based on the set conditions of other device's data.
+Used to trigger device's actions based on  other device's data.

 # When to use external controller?